femarkdown/Extensible-Markdown/README.md

 ```
 This instruction will generate `1.html` according to the syntax defined in markdown and `2.json`.

+***

 ## **Docs**
 ### **Custom Syntax**
 **Femd** uses a section of json or object to customize the syntax.
 We call this section of json or object config.

+Note: Anything in config is optional (including itself).
+You can even hand in an empty object.

 You can call your syntax in the following ways.(Browser)
 ```javascript